-What To Pack:
+What to Pack:

 - Emergency Supply Kit: This should include water (1 gallon per person), a three day supply of dry and canned food per person, flashlight, a portable radio, first aid kit, batteries, a manual can opener, and sanitation supplies.
-If you have room, consider a couple of blankets and pillows in case you need to spend the night at a shelter.
+If you have room, consider a couple of blankets and pillows, in case you need to spend the night at a shelter.

-- Special / Valuable items: It may not be reasonable to keep every important thing to you in a box if they are used often or out as décor.
-In that case, make a list of a few valuable items and keep the list on the top of your prepacked items so you see it right away.
+- Special / Valuable items: It may not be reasonable to keep every important thing to you in a box if they are used often, or out as décor.
+In that case, make a list of a few valuable items, and keep the list on the top of your prepacked items so you see it right away.

 What You Can Do For Your House:

-- Remove fire hazard combustibles (firewood and fuel cans)
+- Remove fire hazard combustibles (firewood and fuel cans).

-- Shut off propane gas
+- Shut off propane gas.

-In any fire, situation remembers to always listen and consider officer recommendations, evacuate early, and keep your items packed at all times in case you ever find yourself in a situation of high winds and little time to evacuate safely.
+In any fire, situation remembers to always listen and consider official's recommendations.
+Please evacuate early, and keep your items packed at all times, in case you ever find yourself in a situation of high winds and little time to evacuate safely.
 For more information on prevention, preparation, safety, and fire updates visit National Geographic or Cal Fire.